arti9m/PHP-XLS-Excel-Parser/README.md

 If XLS file was saved as a Compound File (which is almost always the case), then MSXLS must use a temporary PHP stream resource to store Workbook stream that is extracted from the Compound File.
 It is stored either in memory or as a temporary file, depending on data size.
 By default, data that exceeds 2MiB (PHP's default value) is stored as a temporary file.
 XLS file may sometimes be stored as a Workbook stream itself, in which case a temporary file or stream is not needed and not created.

-You can control when a temporary file is used instead of memory by specifying the threshold in bytes as the 3rd parameter to constructor.
+You can control when a temporary file is used instead of memory by specifying the threshold in bytes as the 3rd parameter to the [constructor](#4-constructor-and-destructor).
 If Workbook stream size (in bytes) is less than this value, it will be stored in memory.
 ```PHP
 $excel = new MSXLS("path_to_file.xls", false, 1024); //data with size > 1KiB is stored in a temp file
 ```